canonical/hotsos/defs/README.md

 Defines a set of requirements to be executed with a pass/fail result.

-If the result is based on the outcome of more than one requirement they must be grouped using logical operators used to determine the result of each group.
+If the result is based on the outcome of more than one requirement they must be grouped using logical operators (see REQ_GROUP) used to determine the result of each group.
 The result of all groups are ANDed together to get the final result for *passes*.

 format